Are you a candidate for a forehead lift for men?

 Partnering with the right surgeon is the most important decision you will make in maximizing the results and safety of your brow and forehead lift.
 Your physician should be eager to answer all your questions and show you “before and after” pictures of previous forehead lift patients.

-The doctors at The Michael Horn Center for Plastic Surgery combine skill with passion to bring you terrific results.
+The doctors at Michael Horn Plastic Surgery & Med Spa combine skill with passion to bring you terrific results.
 Our team takes the time to answer all your questions to make sure you feel confident about your decision to move forward with surgery.

 Brow lift for men costs will vary, according to the type and extent of the surgery performed.
 Since brow & forehead lift is a cosmetic procedure, your insurance will not pay for it.